 Data Types EHRs, imaging, genetic data that are stored in multiple databases.
-Data Analytics Big Data Specific Data is in abundance in ma ny cases of medicine.
-The key issue is that there can Challenges (Gaps) as images, genetic sequences etc.) that can make the analysis complicated.
-The real challenge lies in aligning the data and merging from hat can be made useful for a combined analysis.
+Data Analytics Big Data Specific Challenges (Gaps) Data is in abundance in ma possibly be too much data analysis complicated.
+The r multiple sources in a form t other issue is that sometim subject but the number of s This can result in learning a multiple data types as impor methods that can faithfully aspect of data imbalance is incidence of certain disease ny cases of medicine.
+The key issue is that there can (as images, genetic sequences etc.) that can make the eal challenge lies in aligning the data and merging from that can be made useful for a combined analysis.
 The es, large amount of data is available about a single subjects themselves is not very high (i.e., data imbalance).
-This can result in learning algorithms picking up random correlations between the multiple data types as important features in analysis.
-Hence, robust learning methods that can faithfully model the data are of paramount importance.
-Another aspect of data imbalance is the occurrence of positive examples (i.e., cases).
-The incidence of certain diseases may be rare making the ratio of cases to controls extremely skewed making it possible for the learning algorithms to model noise instead of examples.
-Big Data Specific Challenges in Mobility Security and Privacy Secure handling and proces sing of data is of crucial importance in medical domains.
-Requirements Models learned from one s at of populations cannot be easily generalized across Highlight issues for generalizing this use Models learned from one set of populations cannot be easily generalized across other populations with diverse characteristics.
-This requires that the learned models case (e.g. for ref. can be generalized and refined according to the change in the population architecture) characteristics.
-More Information (URLs)
+Igorithms picking up random correlations between the ortant features in analysis.
+Hence, robust learning model the data are of paramount importance.
+Another the occurrence of positive examples (i.e., cases).
+The es may be rare making the ratio of cases to controls t possible for the learning algorithms to model noise Big Data Specific Challenges in Mobility Security and Privacy Requirements Secure handling and proces ssing of data is of crucial importance in medical domains.
+Highlight issues for generalizing this use case (e.g. for ref. architecture) other populations with dive et of populations cannot be easily generalized across erse characteristics.
+This requires that the learned models ned according to the change in the population More Information (URLs)